coumbaK/NYTbestsellersvisualisation/README.md

 --your answer here (e.g, what kinds of data structures is it in?
 What properties does it have?) --

+## How did you pre-process your data, if at all?
+--your answer here--

 ## How are you visualizing the data?

 --your answer here

 ## How are you visualizing the data?

 --your answer here

-## What did you notice about this data t
+## What did you notice about this data that you didn't anticipate?

 --your answer here

-## How did you pre-process your data, if at all?
+## What do you want the visitor to your page to understand about this data?

---your answer here--
+--your answer here

 ## List any resources (code, images, etc) you've used, and where you got them from